joelgibson/IHecke/README.md

     > C := IHeckeAlgebraCan(HAlg);
     > left, right, twoSided := Cells(C);
     > left, right, twoSided;
-    4 Left cells of Canonical basis of Hecke algebra for Coxeter group of type A2, symbol C 4 Right cells of Canonical basis of Hecke algebra for Coxeter group of type A2, symbol C 3 Two-sided cells of Canonical basis of Hecke algebra for Coxeter group of type A2, symbol C
+    4 Left cells of Canonical basis of Iwahori-Hecke algebra of type A2, symbol C 4 Right cells of Canonical basis of Iwahori-Hecke algebra of type A2, symbol C 3 Two-sided cells of Canonical basis of Iwahori-Hecke algebra of type A2, symbol C

 Each of `left`, `right`, and `twoSided` is a bundle of information about the computed cells.
 The partition can be extracted by using `Components`: